The excellent air-purifying properties of the ZZ plant falter if you mess up its light requirements.

 It is not suited for intense, direct sunlight, so keeping them outdoors without any cover is a complete No-No.

-Rest assured, with adequate light and proper care, they will gain a healthy stature of 2.5 feet with lush green foliage.
+Under adequate sunlight, they can attain a healthy stature of 2.5 feet with lush green foliage.

 How to Grow ZZ Plants with Artificial Light?